 We’ll quickly review each of these response biases below.

 Demand characteristics are a part of a larger psychological study, but as a form of response bias, it’s when your participants change their opinions and behavior as a result of taking part in a study or survey.
 Overeager participants tend to respond inaccurately because they want to help confirm the survey’s findings.

 Common causes of demand characteristics bias include:

 Advance knowledge of the survey: If a person has prior knowledge of the survey, they might research the topic and prepare answers.

 Assumptions about the purpose: Thinking that you understand the purpose of the survey can result in the respondent giving you the answer they think you want to hear.

 Interaction between researcher & respondent: Respondents are likely to provide a more critical response to a third party company.

 Anonymous versus non-anonymous: The answer a person gives could be different for an anonymous survey versus a non-anonymous survey.

 Demand bias is impossible to avoid.
-You can reduce the impacts of demand bias by taking into account some of the points mentioned above.
+You can reduce the impacts of demand bias during your survey research by taking into account some of the points mentioned above.

 Social desirability bias